9 DO-IT-YOURSELF THERAPY QUESTIONS

 - I don’t deserve that.

-How would you assess the quality of your relationships?
+7) How would I assess the quality of my relationships?

 It’s a major component of Maslow’s Hierarchy of Needs.
 Our support system can be directly tied to overall happiness, self-esteem, and the ability to heal.